kazoner/Practical_Work_II_repository/README.md

 The objective of this project is making a website that records and displays all I have learnt about the Fundamental of Computer Engineering subject.
 I will create a personal website that demonstrates my develop in HTML and CSS.

 ### Actions
--Added the basic structure to the web, finished the index.html file and integrated the styles.css file for this section.
+-Added the basic structure to the web, the index.html file and integrated the styles.css file for this section.
--Added the footer, and finished the about.html file and integrated the styles.css for this section.
+-Added the footer, the about.html file and integrated the styles.css for this section.
+-Added the contact.html file and integrated the styles.css for this section.